Tadlow: Geography

 Tadlow is 20 km south-west of Cambridge, 9 km north-east of Biggleswade, Bedfordshire, and 67 km north of London.
 The B1042 road bisects the parish, with Wrestlingworth to the west and Croydon to the east.

 The main village street lies to the south of the road and the River Cam, or Rhee, forms the southern boundary.
 The parish borders Bedfordshire in the west and varies from 75 metres, along the northern boundary with Hatley, to less than 30 metres above sea level, along the river.
 The area of the parish is 681 ha and the soil is stiff clay with a clay subsoil.

 Demography

 At the time of the 2001 census, Tadlow parish had 181 residents living in 78 households.
 All were White; 81.1% described themselves as Christian with the rest stating 'no religion' or not citing one.

 Landmarks

-A roll of honour in St Giles church commemorates the four Tadlow men killed in World War I and all those from the village who served in both World Wars.
+A roll of honour in St Giles's church commemorates the four Tadlow men killed in World War I and all those from the village who served in both World Wars.